SteveOscar/ramble_map/README.md

 ### Dependencies

-To run this application locally, you would need to obtain API keys from OpenExchangeRates and Twitter
+To run this application locally, you would need to obtain API keys from OpenExchangeRates and Twitter.

 Gem dependencies can be found in the Gemfile.